glasswall-sre/victoria/docs/user-guide.rst

     storage_providers:
       azure:
-        connection_string: your-connection-string-here
+        account_name: {storage-name}
         container: victoria
+        auth_via_cli: true

-Make sure you put your storage account name in the ``account`` field.
+Make sure you put your storage account name in the ``account_name`` field.

+Setting ``auth_via_cli`` here means that Victoria will piggyback off of the Azure CLI login on the machine it's running on.
+As long as you're logged in with ``az login`` and you have the right IAM permissions you'll be able to use the storage provider.

+Victoria requires 'Storage Blob Data Contributor' permissions for the Service Principal being used to access the storage account.

+You can also connect to blob storage directly with a connection string.

-In order to get the access key for the container, you can run (with Azure CLI):
+In order to get the connection string for the container, you can run (with Azure CLI):

 .. code-block:: bash